loonwerks/INSPECTA-models/micro-examples/domain-scheduling-models/three_domain_simple/readme.md

 # Three Domain Model - Simple

 These artifacts support the design of HAMR code generation for [SeL4 Microkit](https://docs.sel4.systems/projects/microkit/).
-In particular, the focus includes..
+In particular, the artifacts aim to illustrate..
 * prototyping approaches for integrating the seL4 domain scheduler in microKit to support static scheduling with strong temporal partitioning,
 * prototyping HAMR generation of the [Microkit system description files](https://github.com/seL4/microkit/blob/main/docs/manual.md#system-description-file-sysdesc) from AADL and SysMLv2 architecture files
 * prototyping of HAMR generation of C code for Microkit-based applications -- including header files and skeletons for protection domain entry points aligned with system description specification.